Québec in and for the 21st century: Art, Culture, and Innovation

 Grandview Heights, OH, 43212

-Students’ meeting with Gregory Charles
+Students’ meeting with Gregory Charles (all welcome)

 ACQS Outreach Seminar: Plenary Session with Gregory Charles